SecureLayer/SecureLayer.github.io/content/_index.md

           feature_icon: check
           features:
             - "Team-first — manage security responsibilities collaboratively"
-            - "Single workflow — run your security program from one toolkit"
+            - "One workflow — run your security program from a simple toolkit"
-            - "No prerequisites - follow clear steps to secure your organisation"
+            - "No prerequisites - follow clear steps to secure your organization"
           # Upload image to `assets/media/` and reference the filename here
           image: build-website.png
           button: